polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 ## Benchmarking tools

+The [benchmarking framework](https://paritytech.github.io/substrate/master/frame_benchmarking/index.html) provides tools that help you add, test, run, and analyze benchmarks for the functions in the runtime.
-The [FRAME benchmarking framework](https://paritytech.github.io/substrate/master/frame_benchmarking/index.html) includes the following tools to help you determine the time it takes to execute function calls:
+The benchmarking tools that help you determine the time it takes to execute function calls include the following:

 - [Benchmark macros](https://github.com/paritytech/substrate/blob/master/frame/benchmarking/src/lib.rs) to help you write, test, and add runtime benchmarks.
 - [Linear regression analysis functions](https://github.com/paritytech/substrate/blob/master/frame/benchmarking/src/analysis.rs) for processing benchmark data.